Matched Multiuser Gaussian Source-Channel Communications via Uncoded Schemes

-In this context, of interest is whether for a fixed source and fixed coding parameters, the distortion vector such induced is on the boundary of the achievable distortion region (and thus optimal).
+In this context, of interest is whether for a fixed source and fixed coding parameters, the distortion vector such induced is on the boundary of the achievable distortion region and thus optimal.
 More specifically, we seek to answer the following questions: \begin{itemize} \item Is there a set of (explicitly) computable conditions that can be used to certify a fixed uncoded scheme to be optimal for a given source and channel pair? \item If so, is there a non-trivial set of channels that satisfy such conditions for a given source and uncoded scheme pair? \end{itemize}

-We shall refer to this kind of channels as ``matched channels''; a dual question is to ask for ``matched sources'', however in the context of problems considered here, the dual question is notationally more involved, and thus we choose to investigate the problems from the perspective of ``matched channels''.
-One can also ask for ``matched distortion measures'', similarly as the approach taken in \cite{Gastpar:03}, however in the Gaussian setting we consider here, fixing the MSE distortion is practically more important and well-motivated.
+We shall refer to this kind of channels as ``matched channels''; a dual question is to ask for ``matched sources'', however in the context of the problems considered here, the dual question is notationally more involved, and thus we choose to investigate them from the perspective of ``matched channels''.
+One can also ask for ``matched distortion measures'', similarly as the approach taken in \cite{Gastpar:03}, however in the Gaussian setting, the MSE distortion is a practically more important and well-motivated case.
 The set of matched channels should be distinguished from the complete set of channels for which the given uncoded scheme is optimal.
-The former may be a strict subset of the latter, since the former may be only sufficient for an uncoded scheme to be optimal, which usually depends on the specific outer bounding technique employed.
+The former may be a strict subset of the latter, since these sufficient conditions for optimality in fact depend on the specific outer bounds that can be derived.
 Characterizing the latter region is naturally more difficult than answering the questions we posed above.

-The two questions posed above are in essence the two facets of the same question.
-Since we only provide conditions for matching, or in other words, sufficient conditions for the scheme to be optimal, the set of matched channels may in fact be empty.
+The two questions given above are in essence the two facets of the same question.
+Since we only provide conditions for matching, or in other words, sufficient conditions for a scheme to be optimal, the set of matched channels may in fact be empty.
 A trivial condition to answer the first question is simply an impossible one such that we would never be able to certify a channel to be matched.
 Thus the second question is important, and we show indeed for the two problems considered here, there are non-trivial channels that match the source and the uncoded scheme.